Poultry, banana prices increase in markets

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MANSEHRA: The prices of poultry and banana have jumped to a record high ever before Eidul Fitr as the former is being sold at Rs305 per kg and the latter at Rs200 per dozen in the local markets.
+MANSEHRA: The prices of poultry and banana witnessed a record jump before Eidul Fitr as the former is being sold at Rs305 per kg and the latter at Rs200 per dozen in the local market.

-“This is the second highest ever record price of the chicken within a week as earlier its price increased to Rs280 per kg and now to Rs305 per kg in the local markets,” stated Mohammad Azam, a poultry dealer.
+“This is the second highest ever record price of the chicken within a week as earlier its price increased to Rs280 per kg and now at Rs305 per kg in the local market,” stated Mohammad Azam, a poultry dealer.